 We consider in detail the 34 facilities for which posterior emissions show a significant 50% difference from the GHGRP.
 We find larger emissions for 29 of these facilities, with the largest discrepancies occurring in nine of the top 10 methane-producing landfills.
 The facilities with the largest posterior - GHGRP differences experienced significant operational changes in the last decade.
 National Serv-All Landfill (landfill 1) began receiving additional waste after a nearby landfill closed in March 2019 (cite).
 The South Shelby (2) and South Side (3) Landfills started construction on large landfill gas facilities in 2019 (cite).
 Finally, the City of Dothan Sanitary Landfill (6) has been full since 2014 (citation).
 Reported emissions peaked at 7.4 Gg a-1 that year, a value almost five times smaller than our posterior emissions, suggesting that the first order decay model is inadequate to reproduce methane emissions over time.
 We also find a history of air quality and landfill standard violations at these 34 facilities.
 At the West Miramar Sanitary Landfill (b), emissions of 8662 ppm were recorded in November 2019 (San Diego Air Pollution Control District, 2019).
-The Sussex County Landfill in Virginia was fined $99000 in 2016 for failing to address cracks in the landfill cover (citation), and we find emissions 2.3 (1.6 - 3.4) times larger than reported.
+The Sussex County Landfill in Virginia was fined USD 99000 in 2016 for failing to address cracks in the landfill cover (citation), and we find emissions 2.3 (1.6 - 3.4) times larger than reported.
 Lastly, the Newby Island Landfill (h), received 30 violation notices from 2014 to 2020, including for gas leaks (citation).

-There are five facilities for which posterior emissions are significantly smaller than the GHGRP by 50%.
-Three show a dramatic decrease in estimated methane emissions from 2019 to 2020 that is consistent with a change in methodology.
-The updated estimates are statistically consistent with our posterior emissions in two cases and within 30% of our posterior emissions in the third case.
-One of the remaining facilities is located in Appalachia so that decreased emissions due to coal may be incorrectly attributed to the landfill.
+There are five facilities for which our posterior emissions are significantly smaller than the 2019 GHGRP by 50%.
+Three report in fact large decreases in estimated methane emissions from 2019 to 2020 that imply changes in methodology.
+The updated estimates are statistically consistent with our posterior emissions in two cases and within 30% of our posterior emissions in the third case

 3.3 State emissions

 The EPA recently began to disaggregate the GHGI by state (EPA, 2022).
 The EPA uses the same methods to partition emissions to states as in the national estimate so that the total emissions are the same in both inventories.
 These estimates are developed without reference to greenhouse gas inventories prepared by state governments, which may result in discrepancies in sectoral or total values due to different in methods or accounting.
 In addition to the GHGI state estimates, the EPA provides references to the independent inventories of 24 states and Washington, D.C.
-Of these, we find that eight produce a methane emissions value separate from total greenhouse gases emissions.
-To our knowledge, there is no comprehensive observation-based evaluation of the state GHGI or independent state inventories.
+Of these, we find that eight produce a methane emissions inventory separate from a total greenhouse gases inventory based on CO2-equivalents.

 We partition our gridded posterior emissions estimates, excluding offshore emissions, to each of the 48 states in CONUS as described in section 2.8 and compare the results to the state GHGI and to inventories prepared by state governments.
-Figure 7 shows state GHGI and posterior emissions for the 29 states responsible for 90% of posterior CONUS anthropogenic emissions excluding offshore emissions, and Table S1 shows the full results.
-TROPOMI provides a strong constraint at this resolution, with a state averaging kernel sensitivity larger than 0.5 in most states.
-The reduced-rank inversion also constrains emissions in most states, optimizing an average of 80% of prior emissions in each of the top 25 methane producing states.
+Figure 7 shows the results for the 29 states responsible for 90% of posterior CONUS anthropogenic emissions, and Table S1 shows the full results.